rolopogo/ValheimMods/Gizmo/Gizmo/README.md

 ## Changelog

 ### 1.5.0
+  * Added hotkeys for halving and doubling snap divisions.
+PageUp and PageDown by default.
+  * Added toggle for resetting piece rotation on snap division change.
+Enabled by default.
+  * Added feature to copy target piece's rotation.
   * Added alternate rotation method for using local frame coordinates.
   * Added configuration option to rotate using local frame coordinates.
   * Hot key added to toggle between default and local frame rotation modes.
 Default set to back quote.
+  * Added toggle to reset piece orientation which changing between rotation frames.
+Enabled by default.

 ### 1.4.0